skarlekar/pdfsealer/README_PHP.md

 ## How It Works

 1. **Input Validation**: Checks if the input file exists and is a valid PDF
-2. **Page Processing**: Iterates through each page of the input PDF
+2. **Page Processing**: Creates a new PDF with the overlay content
 3. **Overlay Creation**: Creates a new PDF overlay with QR code, footer, and optional watermark
-4. **Page Merging**: Merges the overlay with the original page content
+4. **Page Merging**: Combines the overlay with the original page content
 5. **Output Generation**: Writes the modified PDF to the output file

 ## QR Code Positioning